ne-ha/work/Windows.md

 Once you have the location, use it to perform the following (refer to the above MSysGet instructions above for more details):

-Copy `getopt.exe` and `libintl3.dll` to the `bin` directory directly under the location found above.
+Copy `getopt.exe`, `libintl3.dll` and `libiconv2.dll` to the `bin` directory directly under the location found above.
 In Windows 7, you would copy the files to: `"%LOCALAPPDATA%\GitHub\PortableGit_8810fd5c2c79c73adcc73fd0825f3b32fdb816e7\bin"`.

 Open the GitHub for Windows Git Shell and check that you are in the GitHub root directory e.g. `C:\GitHub>` Clone the GitFlow folder with